TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-c-multicast/_index.md

 To disable Class C scheduling, reset with `--supports-class-c=false`.

-{{< info >}} Class C downlink scheduling starts when the end device confirms the session.
-This means that the device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ info >}}
+{{< note >}} Class C downlink scheduling starts when the end device confirms the session.
+This means that the device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ note >}}

 ## Class C message settings